yabadabu/http_server/README.md

 # http server
 Super basic http server in c++

 Just a simple c++ class to serve HTTP requests in a port.
 No thread is created by this class, but with the interface you can poll for activity before timeout.

+No argument parsing or fancy checkings.
+But it's super easy to return data from a mobile app back to a PC.

 Uses miniz library to compress answers to the client (taken from https://github.com/richgel999/miniz).

-# Demo VC2015
+# Demo VisualStudio

-Open VC2015.
-Compile the solution on folder vc2015 and run it.
+Open VisualStudio (2015/2017).
+Compile the solution on folder visualc and run it.
 Open a browser and enter http://localhost:8080
 The browser will request two files, an html and the png image.